Settling independently | No dummy | No rocking

 "She is a different baby now, and a much happier baby too" ~ Sophie, Poppy's mum.

 4 month old Poppy was taking good naps, but waking frequently at night.
-Her mum knew something had to change, but was apprehensive to remove her dummy, and didn't know how to stop rocking her to sleep.
+Her mum knew something had to change, but was apprehensive to remove her dummy, and if she took away the dummy, how would she stop rocking to sleep?

-Sophie had worked hard to establish a great day time routine for Poppy!
+Despite Poppy's broken night sleep, Mum Sophie had worked hard to establish a great day time routine for Poppy, she had worked hard at consistent naps, and consistent timing.

 Her day sleeps were spot on timing wise (Mum understood the importance of consistent nap timings, and was following our nap routines already).

-But she was fully rocked to sleep and she needed the dummy to help her settle, this had lead to overnight wake ups becoming more and more frequent.
+But she was still fully rocking to sleep and she needed the dummy to help her settle, this had lead to overnight difficulty.

 If you've been in this situation, you understand how exhausting this becomes, and how frustrating it is as a parent to feel so stuck.